-A No Carb Approach is often a synonym for the Ketogenic Diet.
+A no carb approach is often a synonym for the ketogenic diet.
 Yes, a Ketogenic Diet involves eating no carbohydrates, for most truly going into ketosis a no carb, low to moderate protein and high fat approach is necessary.
 Getting more than 30% of their calories from protein pushes many out of ketosis, while its still technically a no carb diet.
 This can be 60% of calories from protein, 35% from fat, and less than 5% from carbs.
 At 2500kcal per day that macro distribution is about 375g protein, 110g fat and 30g carbs.
-Thats a an approach often used in physique competitions such as bodybuilding with great success especially in the intermediate and final stages of a competition prep.
+Thats an approach often used in physique competitions such as bodybuilding with great success especially in the intermediate and final stages of a competition prep.

 The Comeback of the Ketogenic Diet

-The Ketogenic Diet has risen to new heights in the last years.
-And has produced excellent results for many when it comes to fatloss, every day performance and health.
-An important fact to consider though is that a Ketogenic Diet is rarely sustained over longer period of time such as 6 months and more.
-The main reason for is because a longterm Ketogenic Diet leads to a negative feedback loop and neurochemistry and the stress hormones.
+The Ketogenic Diet has risen to new heights in the last few years.
+And has produced excellent results for many when it comes to fat loss, every day performance and health.
+An important fact to consider though is that a ketogenic diet is rarely sustained over a longer period of time such as 6 months and more.
+The main reason for this is because a long-term ketogenic diet leads to a negative feedback loop and neurochemistry and the stress hormones.
 Often resulting in mood swings, a decrease in sleep quality and volume, fatigue, impaired recovery from training and more.

-That doesn’t make a Ketogenic Diet a bad approach.
-It adjust points out that the sustainability of the Ketogenic Diet is low for most.
+That doesn't make a ketogenic diet a bad approach.
+It adjusts points out that the sustainability of the Ketogenic Diet is low for most.
 The Ketogenic Diet is actually an excellent approach from a health standpoint especially for people with certain conditions.
 Of the years science has observed exceptional results with the Ketogenic Diet on brain-related conditions such as epilepsy.

 In the 1920s a group of Doctors at the Mayo Clinic with the Ketogenic Diet to mimic the success of fasting on epilepsy with great results.
 Which was one of the first scientific medical breakthroughs in using nutrition to deal with a medical condition, in this case epilepsy.
 Proven by several notable medical authorities, the Ketogenic Diet as a treatment for childhood epilepsy found its way into medical textbooks in the 1940s and has remained there until today.